 How To Create a Candy Bouquet

-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone. #CollectiveBias.
+This candy bouquet tutorial has been compensated by Collective Bias, Inc. and its advertiser.
+All opinions are mine alone.

-Are you looking for an easy craft that looks impressive.
-I have the perfect DIY for you.
-This candy bouquet is the perfect gift for any occasion (Valentine’s Day, Mother’s Day, Father’s Day, Graduation, Birthday gift, etc).
+Are you looking for an easy craft that looks impressive?
+I have the perfect task for you.
+This candy bouquet DIY is the perfect gift for any occasion (Teacher’s Gift, Valentine’s Day, Mother’s Day, Father’s Day, Graduation, Birthday gift, etc).
 Best of all, it’s cheap and makes a great dollar store craft.

 Floral tape is the most important factor in this craft, but don’t worry it’s not hard to find.
 You can find floral tape where the fake flowers are in stores like The Dollar Store and Walmart.
 If you can’t find it, it is available on Amazon.com and Amazon.ca.